Bop2000/DANTE/Electron Ptychography/README.md

 pip install -r requirements.txt
 ```

+Moreover, to use TuRBO for optimization, you need to install TuRBO first (see instruction [here](https://github.com/uber-research/TuRBO/)).

 # Pipeline

 To run the self-driving virtual laboratory for electron ptychography reconstruction optimization, please run the following line in terminal: